Les Shannon: Playing career

 He was sold to First Division rivals Burnley for £6,000 November 1949.
 He dropped back to the inside-forward position, and was described as "a feistily competitive, yet subtly creative, inside-forward cum wing-half".
 However, he disappointed in the 1949–50 (one goal in eight games) and 1950–51 seasons, before he showed his potential in the 1951–52 (11 goals in 34 games) season.
 He replaced Billy Morris as Jimmy McIlroy's midfield partner in the 1952–53 campaign, and scored 16 goals in 46 appearances as the "Clarets" posted a sixth-place finish under the stewardship of Frank Hill.
 Shannon claimed nine goals in 33 matches in the 1953–54 campaign, but after Alan Brown was installed as manager he only found the net just once in 43 appearances in 1954–55.
 He scored twice in 44 games in 1955–56, claimed two goals in 27 matches in the 1956–57 season, and then scored two goals in 38 games in 1957–58 under Billy Dougall's stewardship.
-He fell out of the first team picture under new boss Harry Potts in 1958–59, playing just eight games.
+He fell out of the first-team picture under new boss Harry Potts in 1958–59, playing just eight games.
 Shannon retired from playing first-team football in August 1959, and captained Burnley's reserve team for a year.
-In total, he scored 44 goals in 281 appearances at Turf Moor.
+He scored 44 goals in 281 appearances at Turf Moor.

 Coaching and management

 In 1959, Shannon moved into youth team coaching with Everton, and remained at Goodison Park for three years.
 In 1962, he joined Billy Wright's backroom staff at Arsenal, rising to the rank of assistant manager.

 After four years at Highbury, Shannon took over as manager of Second Division Bury.
 Bury finished bottom in his first season in charge, and Shannon was sacked, only to be re-instated two months later following boardroom changes at Gigg Lane.
 He guided the "Shakers" out of the Third Division the following season as runners-up to Oxford United, only to see them make the drop again in 1968–69.

 After Bury's relegation, Shannon replaced Stan Mortensen as manager of Blackpool, with whom he had instant success, finishing as runners-up to Huddersfield Town and winning promotion back to the First Division.
 This was achieved without the services of the club's star player, Tony Green, who sat out the entire 1969–70 season due to injury.
-In 1970–71, however, Blackpool finished bottom and were relegated to the league's second tier once again.
-Shannon had left his position only two months into the season and after only seventeen months in charge.
+However, in 1970–71, Blackpool finished bottom and were relegated to the league's second tier again.
+Shannon had left his position only two months into the season and after only 17 months in charge.
 He was replaced, in a caretaker role, by Jimmy Meadows; his permanent successor at Bloomfield Road was Bob Stokoe.